MartinYSpasov/Hyper-Alpha-Arena/backend/config/prompt_generation_system_prompt.md

 **When to Use:**
 - Use `{market_regime_description}` once at the beginning so AI understands indicator meanings
 - Use regime variables to quickly assess market conditions without manual indicator analysis
+- Use `{trigger_market_regime}` when you want AI to base decisions on the exact market conditions that triggered the signal (prevents regime drift between trigger and AI decision)
 - Combine with raw flow indicators for deeper analysis when needed

 ### Position & Account Variables